samcarter/beamerguessr/README.md

 This is a custom map for https://geoguessr.tk

 Possible locations are all the towns which are namesakes for [LaTeX Beamer themes](https://github.com/josephwright/beamer/tree/main/base/themes/theme)

-(to make them easier to recognise, the maps mostly contains the inner parts of the cities.
-Bounderies are only rough approximations, in particular in urban areas with grown together cities, the shape might not follow the actual town boarders)
+<sub>To make them easier to recognise, the maps mostly contain the inner parts of the towns.
+Caveat: Bounderies are only rough approximations, in particular in urban areas with grown together cities, the shape might not follow the actual town boarders.</sub>

 # How to play?